 Update 11: 01: New information about the possible cause of the accident.
 The aircraft was at an altitude of 2700 meters (9000ft), at which time the crew reported a fuel emergency.

-Update 10: 44: Authorities have stopped searching due to adverse weather conditions and are no longer surviving.
-The final report was announced by General José Acevedo Ossa - 75 of the dead and 6 survivors.
+Update 10: 44: Authorities have stopped searching due to adverse weather conditions and are no longer survivors.
+The final tally was announced by General José Acevedo Ossa - 75 dead and 6 survivors.

 Update 10: 42: A new survivor arrives at the San Juan de Dios hospital in La Ceja.
 It's about Rafael Henzel, a Brazilian journalist.

 Update 10: 20: Officially, 5 survivors have been confirmed.
 They were transported to hospitals in the region.
 The searches will continue, but are hampered by torrential rains.

 Update 09: 48: Jackson Follmann, one of Chapecoense's players, is being transported to the hospital in Rionegro, Antioquia.

 Update 09: 40: Images from the crash site of the BAe 146 / Avro RJ Lamia Bolivia aircraft.

 Update 09: 35: Chapecoense's 10 number Alan Ruschel is one of the survivors.
 He was transported to the hospital San Juan de Dios in La Ceja and is undergoing intensive care.
 And team goalkeeper Marcos Danilo is among the survivors.